PhD in management: Brief history

-Business research
+Management research

-Research with regard to the study of business encompasses a wide range of activities.
+Research with regard to the study of management and organization encompasses a wide range of activities.
 There are many research methodologies or "tools" one must learn before being able to conduct research.
-A Ph.D. program in business will teach one of these various methods.
+A Ph.D. program in management will teach one of these various methods.

 Research methodologies

 Common research methodologies used in studying business are Modeling, Econometrics, Experiments, descriptive and Field Studies.

 Program structure

 Typically, the PhD in management takes 4–5 years to complete.
 The structure is usually 2 years of intensive coursework (core courses and seminars) followed by a comprehensive examination.
 The dissertation phase is typically 2–3 years.

 Careers

 Becoming a professor of business means investing years of study before obtaining the desired degree, but academia offers many benefits, including attractive salaries, the combination of varied activities in one career, intellectual stimulation as well as professional autonomy.
 However, following through with a PhD degree can be challenging not only because of the academic rigour but also due to the pressure and stress that comes from conducting research and defending a dissertation.
 Moreover, once a person obtains a Ph.D., there is no guarantee that even with an offer from a business school, that the Ph.D. student will go on to publish his or her research in a top journal, will be able to teach effectively, or will receive a tenured faculty position.

 Still, for those who have the motivation, drive, and stamina to be successful in this field, there are many benefits.
 The life of a business professor is markedly different from a corporate career.
 An academic has more time to explore his or her own interests, pursues research, and rarely has a 'nine to five' type of career.
 Being a professor is much like being an entrepreneur.
 Success is based on the individual, and faculty are often their own bosses.
 Beyond being intellectually bright and able to conduct research, professors in business also need to be able to perform in the classroom.
 Teaching is a fundamental component of being a professor, though most faculty may only teach around 100 hours per year, the classroom setting can be challenging and often involve debate.

 Not everyone can be a professor, but for those that have the skills required, it provides an excellent standard of living, with salaries comparable to the corporate world.
 Consulting, book publishing and speaking engagements can also further add to overall compensation.
 Academic institutions are often less vulnerable than corporations to forces like global economic downturns.
 Academia offers much in the way of financial stability.